Quantum Low-Density Parity-Check Codes: Product constructions

 The tensor product of vector spaces extends to a notion of tensor product of chain complexes.
 This is a classical construction in homological algebra closely related to the Cartesian product of topological spaces, see \cite[Section 2.7]{weibel_introduction_1994}.

 In particular, new quantum codes can be constructed by tensor products of classical codes and/or quantum codes using tensor products.

 The first product construction in this spirit is the \emph{hypergraph product} introduced by Tillich--Z\'emor \cite{tillich2013quantum} in 2009.
 The hypergraph product constructs a $[[n_1 n_2 + r_1 r_2,\, k_1 k_2,\, \min \lbrace d_1, d_2 \rbrace]]$ quantum code from two classical $[n_i,k_i,d_i]$-codes with $r_i$ linearly independent checks for $i=1,2$.
 Its stabilizer checks are a combination of the physical bits and parity checks of the classical codes, see \cref{fig:hypergraphproduct}.
-By taking the hypergraph product of suitable classical LDPC codes, the authors were the first to achieve LDPC quantum codes with \emph{constant encoding rate} and distance $d\in\Theta(\sqrt{n}).$ Hypergraph products were used to define \emph{quantum expander codes}, see~\cite{leverrier_quantum_2015, fawzi_constant_2018}, using Sipser--Spielman's expander codes~\cite{sipser_expander_1996}.
+By taking the hypergraph product of suitable classical LDPC codes, the authors were the first to achieve quantum LDPC codes with \emph{constant encoding rate} and distance $d\in\Theta(\sqrt{n}).$ Hypergraph products were used to define \emph{quantum expander codes}, see~\cite{leverrier_quantum_2015, fawzi_constant_2018}, using Sipser--Spielman's expander codes~\cite{sipser_expander_1996}.
 Further, there are constant factor improvements~\cite{kovalev_improved_2012} and higher dimensional generalisations~\cite{zeng_higher-dimensional_2019} of hypergraph products.

-While Tillich--Z\'emor's definition is of combinatorial nature in terms of Tanner graphs, it is equivalent to taking the tensor product of two chain complexes induced by the classical codes.
-This perspective was, for example, taken by Hasting--Bravyi~\cite{bravyi2014homological} in 2011 with their \emph{homological product codes} and Audoux--Couvreur on tensor product of CSS codes~\cite{audoux_tensor_2019}.
-The tensor product has the advantage over hypergraph products of being defined for arbitrary chain complexes and not just classical codes.
+While Tillich--Z\'emor's definition is of combinatorial nature and utilising Tanner graphs, see \cref{sec:tannerconstruction}, it is equivalent to taking the tensor product of two chain complexes induced by the classical codes, see \cref{sec:chain_complexes}.
+This perspective was, for example, taken by Hasting--Bravyi~\cite{bravyi2014homological} in 2011 with their \emph{homological product codes} and Audoux--Couvreur's work on tensor products of CSS codes~\cite{audoux_tensor_2019}.
+The tensor product has the advantage over hypergraph products of being defined for arbitrary chain complexes and not just classical codes which gives immediate higher dimensional generalisations.
 For more details see \cref{app:tensorproduct}.